-In 2010 producer and director Alexander Davidis asked me to still photograph his GT Racer project The Algarve Special, I worked with Classic Car Monthly to film a Spa Six Hours and I supplied single images to a variety of magazines and books.
+In 2010 producer and director Alexander Davidis asked me to still photograph his GT Racer film project ‘The Algarve Special’, I worked with online platform Classic Car Monthly to film a Spa Six Hours meeting.
+I also supplied single images to a variety of magazines and books.
 Still I served my photography as a side order.
-Text became more and more important and since 2012 my main propositon is commercial writing (and market research) for B2B entrepreneurs, SME and corporates.
+Within time text became more and more important and since 2012 my main propositon is commercial writing (and market research) for B2B entrepreneurs, SME and corporates.

 To wrap up I invite you to have a look at the suggested links hidden in this text and explore the pictures in my many blogs.
-There are truckloads out there on the internet (complete list here).
+There are truckloads out there on the internet (check here).
 If you are looking for a picture of your favorite car, just ask and I will browse my archives.

+To cover an event is quite a job.
+Post production of a days harvest – 500 to 1000 RAW format images – is another full day or more behind the iMac.
+Ask for a quotation as it depends where the event is located (my HQ is in Utrecht, NL).
 The Spa Six Hours is my annual event.
 Simply assign and instruct me and I will deliver you pictures in formats up to 3600px, ready for online and offline publications.
 There are no restrictions in use other than a proper credit: ©AlbertMensingCreative.nl

 Email / +31 (0)6 1308 01313